IPPSR/SenateData/README.md

 ## Dataset and Package Citation

-In addition to citing each variable’s source, we ask that you cite CongressData if use this package or the dataset:
+In addition to citing each variable’s source, we ask that you cite SenateData if use this package or the dataset:

 > Yoel, Benjamin, and Iliya Liampert.
 2025.
 SenateData Project. \textbf{V.1.0.} IPPSR.